chi-initiative/LeafletSlider-tutorial/README.md

 ];
 ```

-After copying in this geoJSON-formatted data, you'll need create a new variable, which will define the popup structure that will be attached to each marker (via a second variable).
+After copying in this geoJSON-formatted data, you'll need create a new variable `optionsObject`, which will define via a function the popup structure that will be attached to each marker (via a second variable, explained below).
 This code will reference different parts of the "properties" spelled out in the data.
 It needs to be added *below* the geoJSON data, map, and tile layer portions of the code:

 ```js
 var optionsObject = {